paulgribble/GribbleLab/faq.md

 We have a 15 TB RAID array that we use to archive lab-related data and documents.
 The idea is long-term, in-house, on-site archival storage of lab related data and documents.
 The RAID array is located in the server room at the BMI.
 You should all have login accounts on it so that you can access it remotely, to store and retrieve your files as necessary.
 If you need a login account or you have lost your password please come and see me.
 The archive is automatically mirrored off-site, every night.
 The purpose of the RAID Archive is to act as an in-house archive repository of all lab data and documents.
 You should deposit all raw data, experiment scripts and programs, data analysis scripts and processed data on the Archive.

-As with your Dropbox Business account, **DO NOT STORE ILLEGAL or ILLICIT or PERSONAL DATA, MEDIA, or FILES ON THE LAB RAID ARCHIVE**.
-Only use the lab RAID Archive to store lab-related data and files, **not personal files**.
+As with your Dropbox Business account, **Do not store illegal or illicit or personal data, media, or files on the lab RAID archive**.
+Only use the lab RAID archive to store lab-related data and files, **not personal files**.

 # Other Information